Denis Doulgeropoulos

 Fall is the time when many high school seniors narrow their college lists and start applying to colleges.
 One question that is often front and center on the minds of families is “how much will it cost?”
 To help answer that question, you can use a net price calculator, which is available on every college website.

-Consider filing the FAFSA.
-The Free Application for Federal Student Aid (FAFSA) for the 2022–2023 school year opened on October 1, 2021.
-Families should consider submitting it even if they don’t expect their child to qualify for need-based federal aid, because some colleges may require the FAFSA as a prerequisite for college-provided need-based and/or merit-based grants and scholarships.
+The Free Application for Federal Student Aid (FAFSA) for the 2022–2023 academic year opened on October 1, 2021.
+Consequently, families should consider filing it even if they do not expect to qualify for federal need-based aid.

 This information is not intended as tax, legal, investment, or retirement advice or recommendations, and it may not be relied on for the purpose of avoiding any federal tax penalties.
 You are encouraged to seek guidance from an independent tax or legal professional.
 The content is derived from sources believed to be accurate.
 Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.
 This material was written and prepared by Broadridge Advisor Solutions. © 2021 Broadridge Financial Solutions, Inc.